tshepang/blog-movies/content/movies/A Nightmare on Elm Street (1984).rst

-One more reason I should probably stop paying attention to the opinions of critics who get aggregated on Rotten Tomatoes.
+This movie is one more reason I should probably stop paying attention to the opinions of critics who get aggregated on Rotten Tomatoes.
 Most of those who reviewed the movie actually felt `it was decent`_.
 One even went as far as thinking the performances were any good.
 What the fuck!
 I will be